 Establishing the correct pace of education is important in Belgium.
 Children receive assessments at every level, from pre-primary to secondary schooling, to determine whether they are ready to move forward.
 As a part of this testing it is common for children to repeat a year, and doing so has no negative stigma attached.

 On completing their primary education, children will graduate with a certificate of primary education, known as Certificat d’Etudes de Base (CEB) or Getuigschrift van Lager Onderwijs.
 This certificate is important when moving to secondary education.

 Public primary education is free to all throughout the country.
 Possible costs include various learning materials – some of which can be subsidized – and excursions.

 The curricula tend to be fairly traditional, with morning classes based around literacy and mathematics and a range of other subjects, including music and history, taught in the afternoon.
-Wednesday afternoons are often free, or dedicated to sport.
+Wednesday afternoons are often free.

 There is also a strong emphasis on learning a foreign language.
 In the final years of primary education, learning Dutch or German for the French speaking community, and French for the Dutch-speaking community, usually becomes compulsory.

 If you opt for a local school, children will need to have attended a certain number of half-days in a Dutch or French-language pre-school before they can enrol in primary school.
 Without this, children must undergo a basic language test to assess their proficiency.

 There are also plenty of options for those parents and children leaning towards private, international or alternative styles of education.